LelloPisello/compute-engine/README.md

 # compute-engine
-this is a library made to streamline working with vulkan and compute shaders.
+this is a library meant to make running parallel work on the GPU beginner-friendly.